 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Plantronics (PLT) Investors with Losses to Contact Its Attorneys, Application Deadline Approaching

 SAN FRANCISCO, Dec.
-16, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Plantronics, Inc. (NYSE:PLT) investors who have suffered significant losses to submit their losses now or contact the firm to learn if they qualify to recover compensable damages.
-A securities fraud class action was recently filed on behalf of certain PLT investors against the company and senior executives and investor deadlines are fast approaching.
+23, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Plantronics, Inc. (NYSE:PLT) investors who have suffered significant losses to submit their losses now or contact the firm to learn if they qualify to recover compensable damages.
+The January 13, 2020 lead plaintiff deadline in a securities fraud class action that has been filed against the company and senior executives is fast approaching.

 Class Period: July 2, 2018 – Nov.
 5, 2019